The following official academic documents can be provided in both hard copy and digital format:

 - A footnote stating that "English is the standard language of instruction at the University of Otago"

-The University of Otago Graduate Search database allows the identification of those who have graduated from the University (including those who have been awarded diplomas or certificates) since 1977.
+The University of Otago Graduate Database allows the identification of those who have graduated from the University (including those who have been awarded diplomas or certificates) since 1977.

 - Only those who have formally graduated from the University of Otago (either at a public ceremony or in absentia) are included in this database